 A Network Security solution will make your life a whole lot easier.

 Web Security companies regularly release new products to battle developments in Malware.
 Pinnacle’s IT experts currently recommend the Sophos product ‘Intercept X.’

 It’s vital to keep your IT environment updated.

 Turn your computer off periodically to allow patches the chance to update.

 9. A Disaster Plan

-Even with a watertight security system, it is highly likely your business will come under attack.
+Even with a updated security system, it is possible for your business to come under attack.